Go light bariatrics blue logo

 Pre-op Tests Stage

-Usually, pre-op tests are done on the day of arrival (the day before surgery) provided the patient arrives before 2:00 or 3:00 p.m.
+Usually, pre-op tests are done on the day of arrival (the day before surgery) provided the patient arrives before 2:00 or 3:00 p.m.).
+If you are not sure about the time of your pre-op tests, please consult your patient coordinator.
 On the day of pre-op testing you must avoid lactose (protein shakes clear or regular, yogurt, milk, etc.) and avoid liquids that contain fat (chicken broth or any other type of broth/soup).
 You may drink such liquids as water, apple juice (be mindful as it is high in sugar), Gatorade, sugar-free popsicles or Jell-O up until 3 hours before your arrival in San Diego.
 After that you should drink only water until blood work is done.
 After the blood has been drawn, you may resume other fluids that may include protein shakes, broth, etc. The reason why it is necessary to avoid lactose, liquids with fat, and sugar for a certain period of time before blood work, is so that those ingredients do not affect the results of the blood work.

 STAGE “THE BIG DAY”